-Poverty alleviation is a policy priority of the current-term Government.
-Our philosophy in poverty alleviation originates from the Election Manifesto of the Chief Executive and aims to encourage people capable of working to become self-reliant through employment, while putting in place a reasonable and sustainable social security and welfare system to help those who cannot provide for themselves.
+Poverty alleviation is a policy priority of the Government.
+Our philosophy in poverty alleviation is to encourage people capable of working to become self-reliant through employment, while putting in place a reasonable and sustainable social security and welfare system to help those who cannot provide for themselves.

-In the coming six months, we will continue to pursue a number of tasks vigorously and in a pragmatic manner, including taking follow-up actions to promote the development of retirement protection, conducting a comprehensive policy review of the LIFA Scheme in mid-2017 to refine the arrangements of the Scheme and rolling out new CCF assistance programmes.
+In future, we will continue to pursue a number of tasks vigorously and in a pragmatic manner, including monitoring the poverty situation of Hong Kong on a continuous basis, organising the annual CoP Summit, and rolling out new CCF assistance programmes.

 In taking forward our work on poverty alleviation, we stand ready to listen to your views to ensure that our policies and measures meet the needs of different groups.
 You are most welcome to exchange views and interact with us through email and other channels.